DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 - Consider encryption which is seen as a special case of pseudonymisation (the encryption key must be stored separately from the data, for instance by a trusted third party).
 - Explain whether there is a managed access procedure in place for authorised users of personal data.

-- Comment: ensure that this aspect is covered under storage
+- Comment Live: ensure that this aspect is covered under storage

 ### [FAIRsFAIR Additional Guidance](https://doi.org/10.5281/zenodo.6088215)
 - For guidance on access, see 5a.